n01r1r/awesome-implicit-representations/README.md

 > [!NOTE]
 > This is a forked repository that includes additional search results and papers curated by the current maintainer.
 > Please note that these curations are primarily focused on **image-related tasks**.
 Other categories from the original list may be intentionally not updated or removed to maintain this specific focus.
+>
+> For non-image INR applications (audio, PDEs, generic signals), see [Non-Image INRs](#implicit-neural-representations-beyond-images).
+For methods that are not strictly INRs but commonly used alongside them, see [Related Non-INR Works](#related-but-non-inr-works).

 ## What counts as an INR in this list?